Myzel394/DataToQR/README.md

+# DO NOT USE THIS

+This project is not maintained at all - Use https://github.com/DvorakDwarf/Infinite-Storage-Glitch instead

 # What is DataToQR?
 DataToQR allowes you to transform data into a video of QR-Codes, which you then can decode later.